ABV (Alcohol by volume)

 Acidity plays a crucial role in winemaking.
 Apart from giving wines a fresh taste, acidity gives wine balance and helps stabilize its color.
 The acids in wine also act as natural preservatives and are particularly important during fermentation as high acidity helps inhibit the growth of bacteria that could spoil wine.

-Wine contains different types of acids including tartaric acid, malic acid, lactic acid, citric acid, and acetic acid.
-The tartaric and malic acids come from the wine grapes.
+Wine contains different types of acids including tartaric acid, malic acid, lactic acid, citric acid, and acetic acid. span>The tartaric and malic acids come from the wine grapes.
 The citric acid is generally a commercial additive; wine grapes have very low citric acid content.
 Acetic acid is a natural result of yeast fermentation; too much of it leads to the vinegar fault in wines.
 Lactic acid is the result of malolactic fermentation in wines and comes from malic acid.

 Wine grapes have different levels of acidity, depending on the wine grape variety (some grapes have naturally high acidity) and the vineyard location (cooler climates mean grapes with higher acidity).

 Aeration lets closed-up tannins resolve into more complex aromas.
 Through it, inert gases trapped inside the bottle can escape, and carbon dioxide that could be masking the wine’s aromas is removed.

 The length of aeration time required depends on the wine.
 Young wines with closed-up, big tannins benefit from at least an hour of aeration, while old wines only need a few minutes.
 To aerate closed-up wine, pour the wine into a decanter, carafe or any wide-mouthed container (the wide mouth is necessary to ensure maximum contact with air) and let it sit there for an hour or two.

 The slam dunk decanting method is a particularly useful method of aerating young, closed-up reds with big tannins.
 For more information on the slam dunk decanting method, read the post entitled “How to Decant Wine.”